wp-plugins/like-box/readme.txt

 = 0.5.2 =

-*  Added a lot of new features.
+*  Added a lot of useful features.

 ==Wordpress Facebook like box step by step guide==